Steelhead Fishing With Corn: A Guides Perspective

 How To Catch Steelhead On Corn?

 Why would anyone want to use a very low-percentage bait like corn when there are so many better baits?
-Even when salmon fishing with corn, or trout fishing with corn is a waste of time in my opinion; see this underwater video to see how trout ignore or spit the corn out.
+Even salmon fishing with corn or trout fishing with corn is a waste of time in my opinion; see this underwater video to see how trout ignore or spit the corn out.

 Do Steelhead Guides Use Corn To Catch Steelhead?

 If you are not convinced, ask yourself, do steelhead guides use corn as bait?
-Good steelhead guides DO NOT use corn as bait, NEVER EVER!!
+Good steelhead guides DO NOT use corn as bait, NEVER EVER!
 Steelhead fishing with corn would limit their client’s ability to catch the maximum amount of steelhead possible, which goes against what top steelhead guides want for their customers.

 If a steelhead guide pulls out corn on your steelhead trip, he doesn’t like you!!
 I’m serious… Or he’s simply a bad guide!!
 In which case you need to find a better guide.